Andry-RALAMBOMANANTSOA/userauthserver/README.md

 This project is open-source and available under the MIT License.
 See the LICENSE file for details.

 ## Continuation and improvement
-Developers may modify, add, delete functionalities and microservices.
+One may modify, add, or delete functionalities, microservices, and features.